integer-class/final-project-group-4/README.md

 ## Members of the Project

-This project belongs to the group `anunya-anu` (please excuse the name, it's just some random words that we came up with).
+This project belongs to group 4.
 The members are listed as follows:

 - Dicha Zelianivan Arkana (2241720002) - [@elianiva](https://github.com/elianiva)
 - Davis Maulana Hermanto (2241720255) - [@davismaulana](https://github.com/davismaulana)